blockstack-packages/blockstack-ios-client/README.md

 ####Initialization

-To use the client, the first stwp is to import the framework where you need it.
+To use the client, the first step is to import the framework where you need it.

 ```swift
 import BlockStackClient
 ```
-Initialize the framework on your app delegate `didFinishLaunchingWithOptions` method.
+Initialize the framework on your app delegate's `didFinishLaunchingWithOptions` method.

 ```swift
 BlockstackClient.initialize(appId: "YOUR_APP_ID", appSecret: "YOUR_APP_SECRET")